The 10 Best Swimming Beaches in Kauai, Hawaii

-Naturally, there are tons of things to do in Kauai (from tubing old sugar plantation canals to hiking).
+And while there are plenty of exciting things to do in Kauai (from tubing old sugar plantation canals to hiking), the beaches are a big draw too.

-Some beaches are best for surfing, others for snorkeling.
-And some aren’t safe to swim in at all during certain times of the year.
+Some are great for surfing, others for snorkeling.
+And some aren’t safe to swim in at certain times

-So if you’re looking for the best swimming beaches in Kauai, you’ve come to the right place!
+So if you’re searching for the best swimming beaches in Kauai, keep reading!

-The first point to note is that different beaches in Kauai are calm and good for swimming at different times of the year.
+The first point to note is that different beaches on the island are calm and good for swimming at different times of the year.

 This is important to remember when planning your Hawaii island holiday, especially if you want to stay close to beaches where you can swim.

-In general, the South Shore beaches in Kauai are better for swimming in winter (November to March).
+- Winter: Kauai’s South Shore beaches are better for swimming in winter (November to March)

-Beaches on the North Shore of Kauai are best in the summer months (June to August).
+- Summer: Beaches on the North Shore of Kauai are best in the summer months (June to August)

 The North Shore gets more rain than the southern coast, and this is especially true in the winter months.
 Rain doesn’t bode well for good beach days!